These 15 Classic Wardrobe Essentials Are the Secret to Functional Everyday Style

 Build a more sustainable, classic wardrobe with a closet full of essential, timeless pieces.

-Wardrobes are deeply personal, reflecting our lives and choices, but the most enduring ones are built with intention.
+Wardrobes are deeply personal, reflecting our lives and choices, and the most enduring ones are built with intention.
 High-quality pieces that withstand years of wear and adapt to changing trends form the foundation of a closet that works every day.
-Holding onto, and caring for, what you own not only reduces waste but also refines your personal style.
+Holding on to and caring for what you own not only reduces waste but also refines your personal style.

 Choosing pieces that adapt to your life